-At this age, your toddler has a bit more language, is all about playtime, and is working hard to figure out the world and his place in it.
+At two, your toddler has a bit more language, is all about playtime, and is working hard to figure out the world and his place in it.

 Here’s what you can expect from your toddler between ages 2 and 3.